 Wardrobe, Attire and Clothing

-During your Graduation portrait sitting, we will take 12 or more photos.
-Some will be 'traditional' with the grad robe and sash in your school's colours; others may be 'contemporary' poses in formal (or casual) attire.
+During your Graduation portrait sitting, we will take 'traditional' photos, with the grad robe and sash in your school's colours; others may be 'contemporary' poses in formal (or casual) attire.

-- Please wear clothes which reflect your personality, and will make your loved ones proud in the years ahead!
-Make sure they're neatly pressed and on hangers so they stay neat and unwrinkled.
+- Please make sure your clothes are neatly pressed and on hangers so they stay neat and unwrinkled.
 We will try our best to accommodate a change of clothes, time permitting.

 - Avoid white or light-coloured clothing.